jdiegodcp/ramlfications/docs/usage.rst

    >>> id_param.example
    '1zHlj4dQ8ZAtrayhuDDmkY'

-For more complete understanding of what's available when parsing a RAML file, check the :doc:`extendedusage`!
+For more complete understanding of what's available when parsing a RAML file, check the :doc:`extendedusage` \
+or the :doc:`api`.

 Validate